 Is Microneedling Better than Botox?

-How Botox, Microneedling and Treatments Work
+How Botox, Microneedling, and Treatments Work

 Before you choose, think about what you see at rest and what you see in motion.
 If the line shows only when you move, Botox often targets it well.
 If the line stays even when your face is calm, microneedling often supports that “etched-in” look by improving the skin surface and structure.